17+ Best Mezcal Brands and Logos

 Sombra Logo

-In 2006, Richard Betts started Sombra Mezcal because he loves wine, spirits, and everything about Mexico.
-He found mezcal fascinating while visiting Oaxaca and decided to team up with an expert mezcal maker and the Sanchez family, who had been making mezcal for a long time.
-Together, they created Sombra, a brand that cares much about being kind to the planet.
-They use solar power for their distillery to keep the earth clean while making mezcal traditionally.
+In 2006, Richard Betts founded Sombra Mezcal because he loves wine, spirits, and all things Mexican.
+He found mezcal fascinating during his visit to Oaxaca and decided to partner with an expert mezcal maker and the Sanchez family, who had been making mezcal for many years.
+Together, they created Sombra, a brand committed to being kind to the planet.
+They use solar power at their distillery to keep the environment clean while making mezcal the traditional way.

-Sombra works hard to protect the environment and is proud to be one of the first mezcal brands recognized for sustainability.
+Sombra works hard to protect the environment and is proud to be among the first mezcal brands recognized for its sustainability.
 They care about saving water, treating workers well, using renewable energy, and helping their community.
 With its old-style font, Sombra’s logo shows off its deep roots.
-It mentions that it’s made from 100% Maguey Espadin and is a traditional, young mezcal, highlighting its focus on natural and traditional methods.
+It states it’s made from 100% Maguey Espadin and is a traditional, young mezcal, underscoring its focus on natural and traditional methods.

-With Betts and Jorge Sanchez leading, Sombra offers different kinds of mezcal, like the famous Espadín Especial, and others made from Oaxaca’s unique agaves.
-Their work in being eco-friendly and keeping Mexican spirit traditions alive has won them awards worldwide.
-Sombra Mezcal sets an example by sticking to handmade production methods and caring for the planet, giving us a taste of Mexico’s heritage and a promise to a healthier earth.
+With Betts and Jorge Sanchez leading, Sombra offers a range of mezcals, including the famous Espadín Especial and others made from Oaxaca’s unique agaves.
+Their work promoting environmental sustainability and preserving Mexican cultural traditions has earned them awards worldwide.
+Sombra Mezcal sets an example by adhering to handmade production methods and caring for the planet, offering a taste of Mexico’s heritage and a promise of a healthier earth.

 Rey Campero